tysonhunsberger-byte/ambiance/README.md

    ```

    The command serves the bundled `noisetown_ADV_CHORD_PATCHED_v4g1_applyfix.html`
    interface at `http://127.0.0.1:8000/`.
-The UI exposes controls for checking Modalys
+The UI exposes the external tools workspace,
-   and Praat installers, triggering extractions, launching any executable that you
-   point to (including the extracted Modalys/Praat binaries), and rendering ambience
+   lets you launch any executable stored there, and renders ambience layers through the
-   layers through the Python audio engine.
-If you place a different HTML interface on
+   Python audio engine.
+If you place a different HTML interface on disk, pass its path
-   disk, pass its path via `--ui`.
+   via `--ui`.

 4. Provide a JSON configuration to customize the engine: